skip to content

 Florida is a Closed Primary State

-2. If races for nonpartisan (i.e., free from party affiliation) judicial and school board offices, nonpartisan special districts or local referendum questions are on the primary election ballot, then all registered voters, including those without party affiliation are entitled to vote those races on the ballot.
+2. If nonpartisan items, such as judicial and school board offices, special districts, or local referendums, are on the primary election ballot, all registered voters, including those unaffiliated with a party, can vote on these matters.